West Metro Water Alliance

 Schools located with the Bassett Creek, Elm Creek, Shingle Creek and West Mississippi watersheds can request environmental educators to implement the following lessons free of charge.
 Schools outside of our member watersheds may request WMWA educators, but a reimbursement may be needed.

-WMWA educators have two classes that can be tailored to schools' needs.
+WMWA educators have three classes that can be tailored to schools' needs.
 The lessons include a presentation and a fun, hands-on activity:

 WMWA educators are also available to help you implement community and service learning projects, plan a school events and develop additional water-themed lessons.